Azure/azure-powershell/src/Storage/Storage.Management/help/Get-AzStorageBlobContent.md

 ### -CloudBlobContainer
 Specifies a **CloudBlobContainer** object from the Azure storage client library.
-You can create it or use the Get-AzureStorageContainer cmdlet.
+You can create it or use the Get-AzStorageContainer cmdlet.

 ```yaml
 Type: Microsoft.WindowsAz.Storage.Blob.CloudBlobContainer